sharmaji27/YouTube-Comments-Sentiment-Analysis/README.md

-Run the following command before the first run:
-pip install wordcloud nltk selenium
+Run this command in terminal before the first run -> **pip install wordcloud nltk selenium**